76ers' Embiid sits out Game 5 with meniscus tear in knee - WTMJ

 PHILADELPHIA (AP) — Philadelphia star Joel Embiid is out with a small lateral meniscus tear in his right knee, a potentially critical blow as the 76ers chase their first NBA championship since 1983.

 Embiid sat out Game 5 against Washington on Wednesday night.
-Embiid is not scheduled to have surgery, and the Sixers will treat his injury with physical therapy.
+He isn’t scheduled to have surgery, and the Sixers will treat his injury with physical therapy.
 He is considered day to day.

-Sixers coach Doc Rivers said only that he was “hopeful” the All-Star big man could return at some point in the postseason.
+Sixers coach Doc Rivers said only that he was “hopeful” the All-Star center could return at some point in the postseason.

 “He’s a competitor.
 The fact that he’s not playing tonight, or whenever he can play, it bothers him,” Rivers said.
 “He’s not in a great place that way.
 But he’s good.
 He’s fine.”